tedthepraimortis/Arcanum/README.md

 	- `blues`: Starting blues.
 - Catalyst is the amount of blues you need to have to begin casting a spell.
 Cost is what will be deducted upon casting.
 - CVars are:
-	- `arcanum_invert [true/false]`: Inverts the scroll direction of Fire/Alt-fire.
+	- `arcanum_invert [true/false]`: Inverts the spell scroll direction of Fire/Alt-fire.
+Does not affect tree selection.
 Client-side CVar.

 ### Incompatibilities
 ---